Pediatric Stroke and Cerebrovascular Program

 Explore This Treatment Program

-The Pediatric Stroke and Vascular Service cares for premature infants, children or adolescents who have had a stroke, whether ischemic or hemorrhagic, or who have had cerebral venous sinus thrombosis.
+The Pediatric Stroke and Cerebrovascular Program cares for premature infants, children or adolescents who have had a stroke, whether ischemic or hemorrhagic, or who have had cerebral venous sinus thrombosis.
 The service is a specialized team comprising a stroke neurologist, a pediatric hematologist, a pediatric general neurologist, pediatric neuroradiologists, pediatric intensivists, neurosurgeons, a laboratory coagulation specialist and a stroke nurse.
-Our team provides continuity of care, following a patient from admission to the Neonatal Intensive Care Unit or Pediatric Intensive Care Unit to discharge.
+Our team provides continuity of care, following a patient from admission to the Neonatal Intensive Care Unit or Pediatric Intensive Care Unit to discharge and rehabilitation.
+We also coordinate with the Mass General Fireman Vascular Center, Young Adult Stroke Program and Comprehensive Stroke Center to provide continuity thorughout our patients' lives.

 We have expertise in: